 What About Clumping?

-Clumping litters are great as they make less work for you.
-Instead of having to clean and replace the entire contents of the cat box every five to seven days, you simply have to scoop out the hard clumps that are formed by moisture combining with the litter (again usually clay).
-Not only that, but the harder the clumps, the more odor control you will have, as well.
+Clumping litters are great since they make less work for you.
+Instead of having to clean and replace the entire contents of the cat box every 5–7 days, you simply have to scoop out the hard clumps that are formed by moisture combining with the litter (again, usually clay).
+Not only that, but the harder the clumps, the more odor control you will have as well.

 As this type of cat box filler does not clump, the general procedure is to shift the litter box so the dirty sawdust falls to the bottom, and the fresh pellets move to the top.
-In a one cat home, you can go about twelve to fourteen days without completely changing the box without any noxious odors.
+In a one cat home, you can go about 12–14 days without completely changing the box without any noxious odors.